Bernabé Barragán

-Bernabé Barragán Maestre (born 18 February 1993), known as Bernabé Barragán simply as Bernabé, is a Spanish professional footballer who plays as a goalkeeper for Super League Greece club Athens Kallithea FC.
+Bernabé Barragán Maestre (born 18 February 1993), known as Bernabé Barragán simply as Bernabé, is a Spanish professional footballer who plays as a goalkeeper for Primera Federación club Juventud Torremolinos.

 Club career

 Born in Los Palacios y Villafranca, Seville, Andalusia, Bernabé was a Real Betis youth graduate.
 On 5 November 2011, due to the injuries of Adrián and Antonio Ayala, he made his senior debut with the reserves by starting in a 0–3 Segunda División B away loss against Sporting Villanueva Promesas.

 In July 2013 Bernabé moved to another reserve team, Atlético Madrid B also in the third division.
 Mainly a backup to Bono and David Gil, he only became a starter during the 2015–16 campaign, with his side now in Tercera División.

 On 5 July 2017, Bernabé left Atleti, despite training regularly with the main squad since October 2014.
 On 20 July, he signed a three-year contract with Segunda División side Gimnàstic de Tarragona, mainly as a replacement to departing Manolo Reina.

 On 7 October 2017 Bernabé made his professional debut by starting, committing a penalty and being replaced by José Perales after being injured in a 0–2 away loss against CD Tenerife.
 Midway through the 2018–19 season, he became the club's first choice under manager Enrique Martín, overtaking new signing Isaac Becerra.

-On 1 June 2020, Bernabé terminated his contract with Nàstic, and signed a two-year deal with Albacete Balompié in the second division on 15 August.
+On 1 June 2020, Bernabé terminated his contract with Nàstic, and stayed for four years with Albacete Balompié in the second division on 15 August.
+In 2024, he moved to Athens Kallithea.